 Social Anxiety Disorder

-Social Anxiety is characterized by a strong fear of being judged in social situations.
-Examples may include fear of acting, performing, presenting, meeting new people, urinating in public, interviewing for a job, talking to people in authority, test taking, making phone calls, eating in public, and others.
-Persons suffering from social anxiety tend avoid situation where they can be judged as week, crazy, stupid, boring, incompetent, or unlikable.
+Strong fear and/or avoidance of one or more social situations in which a person might be exposed to scrutiny by others.
+Examples may include fear of acting, performing, presenting in public, meeting new people, urinating in public, interviewing for a job, talking to people in authority, test taking, making phone calls, eating in public, and others.
+The individual is concerned that they will be judged as week, crazy, stupid, boring, incompetent, or unlikable.

-Irrational fear of an object or a situation that poses no real threat.
-Common categories of phobias are: situations (flying, enclosed spaces, being at a dentist, going to school), nature (thunderstorms or heights), animals or insects (dogs, snakes, spiders), blood or injection (needles, medical procedures), others such as choking, vomiting, loud noises, crowds etc. Persons suffering from phobias tend avoid the feared situation or object, which can cause issues at work, school, or socially.
+Irrational or unreasonable fear of an object or a situation that poses no real threat.
+Common categories of phobias are: situations (flying, enclosed spaces, being at a dentist, going to school), nature (thunderstorms or heights), animals or insects (dogs, snakes, spiders), blood or injection (needles, medical procedures), others such as choking, vomiting, loud noises, crowds etc. Typically, the feared object or situation poses no real danger, however, a person is unable to control or let go of the fear.